orbeon/orbeon-forms-doc/form-runner/api/other/property-provider.md

 }
 ```

-A provider implementation must not implement these interfaces: they are provided by Orbeon Forms at runtime.
-Orbeon Forms might extend these interfaces with further methods in the future.
+A provider implementation must not implement these interfaces: instead, they are meant for consumption by your property provider implementation.
+Orbeon Forms may extend these interfaces with additional methods in the future.

 ### Registering a provider